Event loop

 }

-For every control described in Stock Controls an example on how that control can be used with the event loop and the type of events it emits will be presented.
+For every control described in Stock Controls, an example of how that control can be used with the event loop and the type of events it emits is presented.